jsk336/antha-tools/anthadoc/anthadoc.md

 	// IndexDocs enables indexing of Go documentation.
 	// This will produce search results for exported types, functions,
-	// methods, variables, and constants, and will link to the godoc
+	// methods, variables, and constants, and will link to the anthadoc
 	// documentation for those identifiers.
 	IndexDocs bool